 Cognate areas for students in the BS program include bioinformatics or an individualized cognate drawn from one department or an appropriate mix of departments.

-See Computer Science in the UI General Catalog to learn more about course work and graduating with honors in informatics.
+See Computer Science in the UI General Catalog to learn about course work for the major or minor and graduating with honors.